Burton, West Virginia: Roads

+History

 It is thought to be named for George Bartrug, who settled here circa 1812.
 The name difference may be due to an apparent misreading of the name by railway officials.
 Due to its distance from the county seat and other settled areas, Burton had a major role in period lawlessness lasting through the 1870s, including thieves, houses of ill repute, gambling, and saloons.
 A band of concerned citizens formed the Redman Gang and helped drive crime from the area.
-The area remained sparsely settled until the B&O Railroad was constructed through the town in 1852, but later became an important stop on the railroad, serving as a supply depot for extraction of natural resources.
+The area remained sparsely settled until the B&O Railroad was constructed through the community in 1852, but later became an important stop on the railroad, serving as a supply depot for extraction of natural resources.

+Geography

+Train tracks

 The train tracks that once ran through Burton are long gone, and the right-of-way is now owned by Consol Coal.
 The rail bed connects to the East Wetzel Rail Trail in Hundred, WV, and is commonly used by hikers, bikers, and ATV enthusiasts.

-The rail bed runs adjacent to Fish Creek, a small waterway that drains Burton and other local towns, eventually flowing into the Ohio River to drain into the Mississippi River basin.
+The rail bed runs adjacent to Fish Creek, a small waterway that drains Burton and other local communities, eventually flowing into the Ohio River to drain into the Mississippi River basin.